selim-ba/computer-vision/README.md

-# A Collection of Computer Vision Projects
+# Computer Vision Projects

-This repository presents some computer vision projects I have worked on.
-For each project, there is a link to the associated article and code (except for the Work In Progress section).
+This repo showcases my journey through key areas of computer vision.
+Each project includes annotated code and, and a detailed article.

 ## Projects
 - **Image Generation with Generative Adversarial Networks**